alfink/ubuntu-wsl2-systemd-script/README.md

 # ubuntu-wsl2-systemd-script

+Fork of the [archived repo](https://github.com/DamionGans/ubuntu-wsl2-systemd-script) of DamionGans.
+I fixed it to make it work better with VSCode.

 Script to enable systemd support on current Ubuntu WSL2 images from the Windows store.
 Tested on 18.04, 20.04 and the versionless (current) version of Ubuntu from the Windows Store.
 I am not responsible for broken installations, fights with your roommates and police ringing your door ;-).